forivall/tacoscript/doc/SPEC.md

 ## Implementation Plan

-* [ ] Implement taco-generator to generate tacoscript (masascript) from babylon ASTs
+* [x] Implement taco-generator to generate tacoscript (masascript) from babylon ASTs
-  * [ ] Publish tacoscript generator and make demo site
+  * [x] Publish tacoscript generator and make demo site
 * [ ] Implement horchata, the tacoscript (including Phase 1 and 2 syntax) parser
   * [x] -Replace use of pos & loc with tokenIndex, and then read pos & loc from token-
-    * pass a proto-token object instead of pos and loc, which includes pos, loc and token index
+    * [x] pass a proto-token object instead of pos and loc, which includes pos, loc and token index
-  * [ ] Implement a simpler & more performant version of lookahead compared to babylon's lookahead
+  * [ ] (in progress) Implement a simpler & more performant version of lookahead compared to babylon's lookahead
     * [ ] use lookahead'd tokens when the context doesn't change
   * [ ] Instead of setting and unsetting the state on `this`, pass a scope object down the recursive descent.
   * [ ] Add CST-in-AST nodes